FADE OUT

 C A S S T L in collaboration with BURO_ASAP present FADE OUT, a group exhibition curated by Jesse Siegel.

 FADE OUT brings together three artists, Arthur Cordier, María José Crespo and Amir Torres Darwich, whose works explore traces left behind in a world saturated by media and consumer culture: fragments of thought, memory, and materiality.
+The exhibition is contextualized with a text by Abril Cisneros Ramírez.

 Rather than presenting critique in grand gestures, FADE OUT lingers in the messy boundaries, the slightly damaged, the overlooked critical remnants that survive under the weight of spectacle.
 The works resist erasure by confronting saturation head-on and by tracing its aftermath: informational debris that is reformulated.
 These critical remnants are fractured, often unconscious traces of individuality that survive the overwhelming forces of ideological conformity, offering a faint, but vital, possibility of resistance within a largely administered world.